Christmas Special : Upto 40% OFF! + 2 free courses - SCHEDULE CALL

 11. Cyber Espionage

 Cyberespionage is yet another way to steal sensitive information and data from a network of computers.
-The modius opera di is silently accessing data for a longer time, and thus, these types of Cybercrime are widely designed to steal information for political, economic, or military purposes.
+The modus operandi is to access data silently for a longer time, and thus, these types of cybercrime are widely designed to steal information for political, economic, or military purposes, which are against cybercrime laws.

 Example of Cyber Espionage Attacks: